Analysis of Time to Love by Taufiq Rafat

 Love is a spontaneous overflow of powerful feelings.

-He uses a free and rebellious style of writing.
-Muddy August and tepid April are the images pertaining to his own culture, as he has used different phrases, expressions, and ideas that are related to his own culture, so he gave a call to localism.
-His expression is universal.
-However, the style of writing is of Western writers.
+He uses free verse to express his thoughts.
+He uses a free and rebellious style of writing, often incorporating adjectives that evoke strong imagery.
+Muddy August and tepid April are the images of his own culture, as he has used different phrases, expressions, and ideas that are related to his own culture, so he gave a call to localism.
+His expression is universal, transcending cultures and employing metaphor to connect with readers.
+However, the style of writing is that of Western writers.
+Even Western writers focused on the display of concrete images to show some ideas.
+So, Rafat incorporates local images to express his thoughts.

 Love is its own place and itself can make heaven of hell, hell of heaven.